SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 * What is the alcoholic content and bitterness variability across the states?
 * Is there a relationship between alcoholic content and bitterness of the beer?

-Analyzing the industry's landscape will help our client determines whether it is beneficial to venture in the beer industry as well as the industry's growth stage, i.e. whether it is exponential, stabilized, or declining.
-Our study provides a bird's eye view on the overall brewing industry.
-We provide sufficient data to our client in order to better understand how many breweries are out there in the industry and what types of beer are they producing.
+In analyzing the beer industry's landscape we shall provide our client a bird's eye view on the overall brewing industry to ultimately support the decision of whether or not to venture into the beer industry.
+Due to limitation on the data provided, our report  will focus on production only i.e. an understanding of how many breweries there are in the country, and the types of beer they produce.

 ## Data

 We obtained two datasets consisting beer and brewery information.
 The first dataset, _Beers.csv_, contains a list of 2410 US craft beers.
 Each beer in the beers dataset is described by _name_, _beer ID_, _alcoholic content_, _bitterness_, _brewery ID_, _style_ and _ounces_.
 The second dataset, _Breweries.csv_, contains 558 US breweries and 2305 distinct beers.
 Each brewery is described by _name_, _brewery ID_, _city_ and _state_.
 Our research involves collating and analyzing the two datasets.
-We shall use these two datasets to understand the breweries per state, the beer quality in terms of alcohol content and international bitterness unit, and which states have beers with the most alcohol and have the most bitter beer.^[We have no information whether the data collected was voluntary or as a result of state reporting requirement, as such we can vet into its accuracy hence reliability]
+We shall use these two datasets to understand the breweries per state, the beer quality in terms of alcohol content and international bitterness unit, and which states have beers with the most alcohol and have the most bitter beer.
+As further noted in the paragraph below on "missing values", some breweries did not have all the data for their production, which might skew our report on either side. ^[We have no information whether the data collected was voluntary or as a result of state reporting requirement, as such we cannot vet into its accuracy hence reliability]

 ```r